anahid1988/DeepRUL/README.md

 # DeepRUL

-This repository contains a set of Python notebooks for Deep Learning applications in Remaining Useful Life Estimation.
+This repository contains a set of Python notebooks for eXplainable Deep Learning applications in Remaining Useful Life and Machine's health Estimation.